 Looking to cultivate cozy with some soup recipes?
-This cozy farro and Brussels sprouts soup is vegan, bursting with zesty flavor and colorful veggies to boost immunity.
+This cozy farro and Brussels sprouts soup is bursting with zesty flavor and colorful veggies to boost immunity.

 - 1/2 cup dry farro